 Reducing global poverty reduces exponential growth in our world population.
 The best of ancient wisdom, religion, faith, social contract – whatever you want to call it – has always taught collaboration and compassion over competition and ‘each for themselves’.
 Survival of the fittest is largely misunderstood.

 There is also a link between quality education of the masses and poverty—something to ponder.
 And something, as an educator, I have always felt.
 I’ll save that for another blog.

 We can’t just ‘take care of our own’.
-It is more than our moral duty; it is our only chance of long term survival.
+It is more than our moral duty; it is our only chance of long term survival as a species.